My Lai massacre: Survivors

 More than a thousand people turned out on 16 March 2008, forty years after the massacre.
 The Sơn Mỹ Memorial drew survivors and families of victims and some returning U.S. veterans.
 One woman (an eight-year-old at the time) said, "Everyone in my family was killed in the Mỹ Lai massacre—my mother, my father, my brother and three sisters.
 They threw me into a ditch full of dead bodies.
 I was covered with blood and brains."
 The U.S. was unofficially represented by a volunteer group from Wisconsin called Madison Quakers, who in 10 years built three schools in Mỹ Lai and planted a peace garden.

-On 19 August 2009, Calley made his first public apology for the massacre in a speech to the Kiwanis club of Greater Columbus, Georgia:
+On 19 August 2009, Calley made his only public apology for the massacre in a speech to the Kiwanis club of Greater Columbus, Georgia:

 "There is not a day that goes by that I do not feel remorse for what happened that day in My Lai", he told members of the club.
 "I feel remorse for the Vietnamese who were killed, for their families, for the American soldiers involved and their families.
 I am very sorry. ...
 If you are asking why I did not stand up to them when I was given the orders, I will have to say that I was a 2nd lieutenant getting orders from my commander and I followed them—foolishly, I guess."

 Trần Văn Đức, who was seven years old at the time of the Mỹ Lai massacre and now resides in Remscheid, Germany, called the apology "terse".
 He wrote a public letter to Calley describing the plight of his and many other families to remind him that time did not ease the pain, and that grief and sorrow over lost lives will forever stay in Mỹ Lai.